French

 Making the Agile Enterprise "Sense the Change" and "Act upon it Rapidly and Decisively"

-The Open Group has recently issued the Open Agile Architecture (O-AA) standard that aims to create Value in an Agile way by aligning Products, Services and Operations to Enterprise Strategies and Experience Design of Users and Customers.
+The Open Group has recently issued the Open Agile Architecture (O-AA) standard that aims to create Value in an Agile way by aligning Products, Services and Operations of the Enterprise to its Strategies and Experience Design of Users and Customers.

-O-AA (TM) defines the "Dual Transformation" that concerns the Agile and Digital Enterprise by the following statements :
+O-AA (TM) defines the Agile and Digital Enterprise by the following statements :

 "The Agile enterprise senses changes in its environment early and acts upon them decisively and rapidly".